Contingency Management: An Effective Treatment for Addiction

 Funding Sources for Contingency Management Programs

-Organizations interested in implementing contingency management (CM) programs for substance use disorder (SUD) can explore multiple options for funding, including several U.S. Department of Health and Human Services grant programs.
+Organizations interested in implementing contingency management programs for substance use disorder (SUD) can explore multiple options for funding, including several U.S. Department of Health and Human Services grant programs.
 Funding options include:

 CHESS Health offers the industry’s leading customizable rewards engine for the automated delivery of contingency management.